Houston’s city-beautification efforts might also fight future flooding

 But there’s a limit to how much nature can mitigate problems created, well, by nature, says Gary Zika, a project manager at Flood Control overseeing work on the Brays.
 “There was always flooding in Houston, whether there were prairies here or forests,” he adds.

 The Bayou Greenways project is based on a plan from 1912 to connect Houston’s bayous with park space.
 One hundred years after that proposal, residents finally voted to fund it.
-Since, Parks Board has acquired 5,000 acres of green space and built and connected trails on basically every major bayou in Houston.
+Since, Parks Board has acquired 223 acres of new green space, is opening more than 3,000 acres up to the public, and has built and connected trails on basically every major bayou in Houston.*

 The effort is not the only project of its kind.
 On the opposite side of Houston, Flood Control is also working on Willow Waterhole — a group of detention ponds surrounded by parks and native habitat.
 While that widely acclaimed effort has made southwest Houston greener, it also gives floodwaters in the area somewhere to go besides homes and businesses — which is why Flood Control’s involved.

-Note: *Correction: This piece originally stated that Houston Parks Board had acquired 5,000 acres of green space.